A brand (personal or corporate) is quite simply how you distinguish yourself from another.

 Adversely, in a larger client where bonds with senior staff are discouraged, this may be extremely difficult.
 Think of an RPO model.
 The company owns the relationship, not the individual.

-This is accentuated by the amount of smaller firms now in the marketplace who now don’t need to rely on a large corporate brand to do business successfully.
+This is accentuated by the amount of smaller firms who now don’t need to rely on a large corporate brand to do business successfully.

 Big Business – Branding Benefits